Joel Johnson (footballer)

-Joel Johnson Alajarín (born 20 September 1992) is a professional footballer who plays as a right-back for USL League One club Westchester SC.
-Born in Spain, he represents the Liberia national team.
+Joel Johnson Alajarín (born 20 September 1992) is a professional footballer who plays as a right-back.
+Born in Spain, he represented the Liberia national team.

 Club career

 Born in Torrent, Valencia, to a Liberian father and a Spanish mother, Johnson was a product of Valencia CF's youth system.
 He made his senior debut at only 17, appearing with the reserves in the Segunda División B and suffering relegation in 2010.

 On 8 March 2010, as both right-backs in the first team, Bruno and Miguel, were unavailable, Johnson made his only La Liga appearance, playing the full 90 minutes in a 0–0 home draw against Racing de Santander.
 Released on 30 June 2012, he went on to compete solely in the lower leagues, first with Real Madrid C and then with Real Jaén, both in the third tier.

 After a season with CD Buñol in the Tercera División, Johnson signed with USL Championship side Charlotte Independence on 6 April 2016.
 Six years later, he joined Hartford Athletic of the same country and league.

 Johnson returned to the Independence in February 2023.
 With the club having moved down to USL League One to better serve its youth players, he scored a career-best seven goals in the first season in his second spell, adding four assists.

 In January 2025, Johnson moved to new expansion third-tier side Westchester SC.